 It is difficult to assess environmentally preferable procurement activities at Purdue without a robust system for tracking and reporting purchases.
 For example, custodial paper products including toilet paper and paper towels typically contain between 70 and 100 percent recycled content.
 Many departments regularly or exclusively purchase 30 percent recycled content office paper.
 About half of the campus uses Green Seal certified cleaning chemicals.
 Unfortunately, these achievements cannot be verified or quantified in the absence of established reporting protocol.
 Furthermore, tracking sustainable purchases with accuracy and consistency is dependent upon the use of a shared definition of "sustainable" for each product category.
 Consequently, adopting comprehensive purchasing guidelines is a central goal for the Materials Management program area.

 Purdue’s performance in recycling and waste management is somewhat simpler to track and quantify than sustainable purchasing.
 In fiscal year 2008/09, the university diverted 48 percent of its solid waste from landfill disposal, excluding construction and demolition materials.
+Purdue raised that number to 56.7% in the 2013-2014 year.
 New and improved recycling programs are being tested and implemented to raise the diversion rate, and the campus is recruiting participation from new stakeholder groups.
 A highlight from this effort is the implementation of recycling at Ross-Ade Stadium for the first time in Purdue history.
 Spearheaded by the student group Boiler Green Initiative, the program diverted nearly 24 tons from landfill over the 2009 football season.

 In addition to new programs, there are many well-established operations on campus that repurpose and divert materials from landfill.
 Among these is Warehouse and Surplus, which manages the sale and recycling of appliances, computer equipment, and machinery.
 Over 200 tons of materials are diverted by this operation annually, which resulted in a monetary gain to various campus departments of about $250,000 in fiscal year 2008/09 exclusive of the waste disposal fees avoided in the process.
+The waste diverted to the Warehouse and Surplus store rose to 597 tons in the 2013/14 fiscal year.
 At Transportation Services, used oil and antifreeze are collected and recycled, batteries are recycled by Lafayette Auto Supply, and scrap iron and radiators are collected and recycled by a local scrap metal dealer.
 All gas fuel filters, cleaning fluid, and contaminated or old fuel is sent to private companies for reuse as fuel or in a manufacturing process.
 At Printing Services, electronic proofs have replaced hardcopy proofs, and computer-to-plate digital technology eliminates the need for film and associated chemicals.
 These are just a few best practice examples of the many waste management activities being performed across the campus.

 Purdue will track the following metrics to assess its materials management performance over time.